beergeek/mongodb/README.md

 ### mongodb_linux_user

-A short description of this task
+A task to create the mongod service user.

 **Supports noop?** false